Chouffy/chouffy.github.io/docs/index.md

 ## What is it?

-This website contains tips & tricks I've learned when tinkering with software or hardware.
+This website contains tips & tricks I've learned when tinkering with [[Software]] or hardware.

 ## What for?